 The insight developed should provide the basis for determining actions intended to change the behavior of the brand's target audience.

 Mistake No. 2.
-You don't base the insight on a desired behavioral change
+You don't base the customer insight on a desired behavioral change

 When Sales, Marketing, or management look to change a category, segment, or brand customer's behavior, their objective is to improve their business results.
 For instance...